muratk5n/thirdwave/en/README.md

 House prices were (are) up because FED rates were low (2 yrs ago was start of covid).
 In low rate environments too much speculative money chases housing, raising the price..
-If two years ago the rates went up, US would not be in this situation today.
+If two years ago the rates were higher, US would not be in this situation today.

 ---